Anthon Transcript

-In 1980, Mark Hofmann created and sold a forgery of the Anthon Transcript to leaders of the Church of Jesus Christ of Latter-day Saints (LDS Church), which was revealed to be fraudulent when Hofmann's crimes were investigated.
+In 1980, Mark Hofmann created and sold a forgery of the Anthon Transcript to leaders of the Church of Jesus Christ of Latter-day Saints (LDS Church), which was revealed to be fraudulent when three Salt Lake City bombings (which Hofmann was convicted for) were investigated.

 Harris's account of meeting with Anthon

 In 1838, Smith related an account based on Harris's version of the meeting.
 Smith wrote that Anthon "stated that the translation was correct, more so than any he had before seen translated from the Egyptian.
 [Harris] then showed him those not yet translated, and said they were Egyptian, Chaldaic, Assyriac, and Arabic"; and that they were "true characters."
 According to Harris, Anthon wrote Harris a letter of authenticity declaring the fragment to contain true Egyptian characters.
 Anthon was also reported to have confirmed the translation of these characters as correct.
 When informed that an angel of God had revealed the characters to Smith, Anthon reportedly tore up the authentication stating that there was no such thing as angels and asked Harris to bring the plates to him for translation.
 Harris then went to Dr. Samuel L. Mitchill, who sanctioned what Anthon said.